 There are 2 steps to a great Nurturing Campaign

-Your audience may be prospects, it could be new customers or could even be business partners.
+Your audience may be prospects, it could be new customers or could even business partners.
 The principle behind nurturing is to provide a drip feed of information to a group of people.
-For Eloqua customers this could mean targeting a group of people based on their Digital Body Language or if targeting prospects, they may need to be nominated by a sales person.

 Once you have your target audience chosen and you have the messages in place, it’s time to start building your nurturing campaign.
 Key considerations are:

-2. Days of the week and the time of day you want your message to be delivered.
-From the campaign canvas you can adjust both of these metrics.
+Days of the week and the time of day you want your message to be delivered.
+From the campaign canvas, you can adjust both of these metrics.

 NOTE: See the “Opened Email? step above in the example from the Eloqua Campaign Canvas.
 From this step you can choose to send a reminder email i.e. “Looks like you missed my recent email” or for those that did open the first email, move them onto the next email in your campaign.

 At its core, lead nurturing is the process of cultivating leads that are not yet ready to buy.

 Successful lead nurturing anticipates the needs of the buyer based on who they are (i.e. using profile characteristics like title, role, industry, and so on) and where they are in the buying process.

 Nurturing keeps prospects engaged by providing the most relevant content, such as white papers, ebooks and webinars, for their situation.